barahilia/dayary/README.md

 # Dayary

-Dayary is a dairy tool that is different in two ways.
-First - it can be deployed as a local web server.
-Second - encryption is done at the client side.
-No one can read your private thoughts even if he gets access to the server.
+Dayary is a dairy tool that runs in a web app, ecrypts records and allows to sync them with a cloud storage.

+To use it simply browse https://barahilia.github.io/dayary in Chrome or Safary.

+All the records are storred locally, encrypted before save and decrypted at viewing or editing only.
+[Dropbox](https://www.dropbox.com/) can be used for backup and restore of encrypted records.

-## Dairy tools
+## Other dairy tools

 There are other dairy tools I had used or considered to use before I came to conclusion I need something different.
 Here are them: